In the Bay/Bow/Box Window Specification dialog, on the Options panel, uncheck the box beside Display Standard Dimensions, then click OK.

-Adjust what manually drawn dimensions locate, such as walls, cabinets, fixtures, openings, etc, by modifying the Dimension Defaults.
+Adjust what dimensions locate, such as walls, cabinets, fixtures, openings, etc, by modifying the dimension defaults.

 The display of dimensions is too small when zoomed out.
 To make the display bigger and easier to read adjust the settings in Preferences.